 Why you Should know About Vertical Lines

-It’s easy to create a sense of depth in a photo by using vertical lines and taking 2 or more objects that we know to be the same (or roughly so) height and placing one further away from the other.
-As we well know, this makes the vertical line appear smaller, but in doing so provides us with a sense of depth.
-Have a look at the trees in the photo below and the bridge in the photo below it which demonstrate this.
+It’s easy to create a sense of depth in a photo with vertical lines by taking two or more objects that we know to be the same (or roughly so) height and placing one further away than the other.

-A vertical line in a frame can appear to cut a frame in half if it’s placed in the center of the photo like in the one below.
-This can be a useful technique, but for the majority of the time, I find that it’s not how I want my photo to look as it adds tension to a photo while taking away interest.
-If you place the subject of the photo slightly to one side like in the photo below the one below, it makes the photo more interesting.
+This can be a useful technique but, the majority of the time, it’s not how I want my photo to look as it adds tension and takes away interest.
+If you place the subject of a photo slightly to one side, as in the second photo below, the photo becomes more interesting.

-When there are multiple vertical lines in a frame, it’s best to shoot in lanscape to contain them all and to give a sense of depth and repetition in the photo.
-If this photo been shot in portrait, it would have lost its sense of repetition and drawn the eye up and down the photo rather then left to right.
+When there are multiple vertical lines in a frame, it’s best to shoot in landscape to contain them, giving a sense of depth and repetition in the photo.
+Had this photo been shot in portrait, it would have lost its sense of repetition and drawn the eye up and down the photo rather then left to right.